 - Max Brauer, Assistant Attorney General, Maryland Division of Securities.

 - Andrew Cole, Assistant Attorney General, South Carolina Securities Division.

 - Anne Gunter, Associate Counsel, Alabama Securities Commission.

-- Stephen Kretzer, Enforcement Counsel, Missouri Securities Division.
+- Steven Kretzer, Enforcement Counsel, Missouri Securities Division.

 - Elizabeth Planer, Special Agent, Enforcement, Alabama Securities Commission.